Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-In one week, Mario and I are leaving to travel around the world for one year.
-Right now, we’re focused on Europe: traveling by train from Paris to Vienna, then Malta and Istanbul before we separate for a few weeks.
+In one week, I am leaving to travel around the world for one year.
+Right now, I’m focused on Europe: traveling by train from Paris to Vienna, then Malta and Istanbul.

-However, by next March, we’ll be road tripping across the United States, from Seattle to Boston via San Francisco, Vegas, Austin, New Orleans, and more.
-Plenty of destinations have already made the cut, but we have a few beautiful destinations in the Western US that we are still deciding whether or not to add.
+However, by next March, I’ll be road tripping across the United States, from Seattle to Boston via San Francisco, Vegas, Austin, New Orleans, and more.
+Plenty of destinations have already made the cut, but I have a few beautiful destinations in the Western US that I am still deciding whether or not to add.
 Here they are:

 Glacier National Park